-In 2019, Halifax developed a Town bylaw which requires the use of sediment and erosion control at construction sites in accordance with 2.3.5 c. i. of the 2016 permit and will develop regulations for specific implementation details in Permit Year 3.
+In 2019, Halifax developed a Town bylaw which requires the use of sediment and erosion control at construction sites in accordance with 2.3.5 c. i. of the 2016 permit and developed regulations for specific implementation details in Permit Year 3.
 In addition to addressing sediment and erosion control, the bylaw includes controls for other wastes on constructions sites such as demolition debris, litter and sanitary wastes.
-The bylaw passed Town meeting on October 21, 2019.
+The bylaw passed Town meeting on October 21, 2019 and associated regulations were implemented by the Conservation Commission June 22, 2021.